 In 1999, the band supported Yngwie Malmsteen before Pep Sammartino amicably left the band to pursue other avenues.
 He was replaced by Danny Olding.
 Soon afterward, Vanishing Point headed to Germany for the 2000 Wacken Open Air festival.
 Later that year the band’s second album Tangled in Dream was released in Australia by Metal Warriors and internationally by Germany’s LMP label.
 The following eighteen months was a busy period for the band.
 In late 2001, Vanishing Point returned to Europe for a tour with Gamma Ray and Sonata Arctica, during which Olding provided live keyboards for Gamma Ray.
 Returning to Australia in 2002, they toured the country with German band Edguy.
-Olding resigned from Vanishing Point shortly after the tour was completed.

 Vanishing Point worked on their next album throughout 2003 before making a rare live appearance at the annual and prestigious, yet now defunct Metal For The Brain festival in Canberra.
 Leonard Kopilas from Manic Opera joined the band in place of Olding as recording continued, but Vanishing Point was forced into an involuntary hiatus due to ongoing differences with Metal Warriors.
 This led to Vanishing Point discontinuing their management with Metal Warriors.
-However, in 2005 the band returned to a live performances at Metal For The Brain, and then a show with Nightwish on the Melbourne leg of their Australian tour.
+In 2005 the band returned to a live performances at Metal For The Brain, and then a show with Nightwish on the Melbourne leg of their Australian tour.
 Embrace The Silence was released mid-year internationally by their new label, Germany’s Dockyard 1 and in Australia by the Wollongong-based Riot! label.
 Late in the year, Joe Del Mastro announced his departure from Vanishing Point.
 After completing a final round of live shows with the band, he was replaced by Steve Cox from Melbourne Hard Rock band Teargas, and Thrash Metal band Black Like Vengeance.

 In July 2008 Vanishing Point supported Joe Satriani for his two Melbourne shows.